mccdn/cdndoc/UnifiedPortalHelpDoc--EN/China Azure CDN.md

 ##Create CDN Endpoint

-1. Go to Windows Azure CDN, choose CDN and click ‘NEW’’, Click QUICK CREATE.
+1. Go to [Windows Azure CDN](https://cdnportal.windowsazure.cn/Account/Login?ReturnUrl=%2f), choose CDN and click ‘NEW’’, then click 'QUICK CREATE'.
-2. Choose ‘Acceleration Type’, currently China Azure CDN support Web Acceleration, Download Acceleration and VOD Acceleration.
+2. Choose ‘Acceleration Type’, currently China Azure CDN supports 'Web Acceleration', 'Download Acceleration' and 'VOD Acceleration'.
-3. Choose ‘Origin Domain Type’, currently we have support 4 options, Cloud Service, Storage Account, Web App and Custom Origin Domain
+3. Choose ‘Origin Domain Type’, currently there are 4 options: 'Cloud Service', 'Storage Account', 'Web App' and 'Custom Origin Domain'.
-4. Type in or choose Origin Domain, select an origin domain under selected Origin Domain Type in last step.
+4. Type in or choose Origin Domain, select an origin domain under selected Origin Domain Type in previous step.
-5. In ‘Custom Domain’, type the custom domain you are about to use.
+5. In ‘Custom Domain’, type in the custom domain you are about to use.
 6. For ‘ICP Number’, type in the mapping ICP number with above custom domain.

 ![001](/Images/001.png)